Storyline 360 Accessibility Conformance Report

 Chapter 4: Hardware

-Notes: This chapter is not applicable to Storyline 360 since it does not have hardware components.
+Notes: This chapter is not applicable because Storyline 360 is software and does not include hardware components.

 Chapter 5: Software